javaidiqbal11/car_auto_ai/README.md

 - Remove backgrounds from car images and replace them with a user-defined background.
 - Enhance image quality and visibility for car listings in online marketplaces.
 - Simplify the process of creating professional car listing photos for sellers and buyers.
+- Replace the background with desired image such that showroom image.

 ## Features
 - Automated Background Removal: Uses machine learning techniques to detect and remove the background in car images.